-The New Entry Scheme provides a route into training with the British Psychoanalytical Society to qualified BPC registered psychoanalytic psychotherapists who have completed a Freudian training, will normally have undertaken five years of four- or five-times-a-week personal psychoanalysis with an IPA registered psychoanalyst, and are interested in and committed to working intensively with their patients.
+The New Entry Scheme provides a route into training with the British Psychoanalytical Society for qualified BPC psychoanalytic psychotherapists who have completed a Freudian training.
+They will normally have undertaken five years of four- five times a week personal psychoanalysis with a BPAS registered psychoanalyst.
+They must be interested in and committed to working intensively with their patients.
 On completing the scheme, candidates are elected to full membership of the British Psychoanalytical Society, and can then use the title, ‘Member of the Institute of Psychoanalysis’ (M. Inst.
 Psychoanal.).

 There are two levels of entry into the scheme: the first allows entry to seminars alongside candidates in the later stages of the main Institute training; the second, known as the New Entry Affiliate Scheme, consists of a clinical seminar series through which the affiliates are helped to develop their clinical skills to the stage where they can move on to the full NES.

 We normally require applicants to the NES to have a minimum of four years’ postgraduate experience, including supervised work with patients in four- or five-times-a-week psychoanalysis, and to have two patients currently in analysis.
 NES candidates are supervised by Training Psychoanalysts on both of their patients and have ten monthly consultations on one.
 NES entrants also attend weekly clinical seminars and some theoretical seminars with candidates on the Institute’s main training course.
 Entrants on the NES can qualify within two years of starting seminars, though for some people the process will be longer.